chocolateboy/gm-storage/README.md

 store.has('foo')     // false
 ```

 Delete the specified entry from the store.
-Returns true of the entry existed,
+Returns true if the entry existed,
 false otherwise.

 #### entries